October 23, 2021 | 10:00 am - 1:00 pm

 - Extra engine (rockets can be shot more than once if time allows)

 *Medical Record: We require all participants to bring an Annual Health and Medical Record to every Scouting event.
 The Scouting adventures, camping trips, and having fun are important to everyone in Scouting—and so is your safety and well-being.
 Completing the Annual Health and Medical Record is the first step in making sure you have a great Scouting experience.
-Completing a health history promotes health awareness, collects necessary data, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
+Completing a health history promotes health awareness, collects necessary data, and provides medical professionals with the critical information needed to treat a patient in the event of an illness or injury.
 It also provides emergency contact information.
 Please download the form and have the form with you at all Scouting events for every member of your family.

 ^Closed toed shoes are highly recommended for all Scouting events.
 Many of our outdoor venues have snakes and sticks that can injure toes.
 Many of our activities include active games, so shoes that Scouts can run in (e.g., tennis shoes) are recommended.